info201b-au19/final-qducryzz/README.md

 >
 >**Number of Columns:** 10

-**[Human Development Index](https://data.humdata.org/dataset/human-development-index-hdi/resource/4a7fd374-7e35-4c04-b7c8-25e5943aa476):** Shows the overall quality of life in a country
+**[Human Development Index](https://data.humdata.org/dataset/human-development-index-hdi/resource/4a7fd374-7e35-4c04-b7c8-25e5943aa476):** Shows the overall quality of life in a country.
+Will be used for Question 2.
 >**Source:** The UNDP Human Development Reports Office (HDRO) uses a composite index of life expectancy, education, and per capita income which are used to give each country a value which shows the overall quality of life for the residents of said country.
 Data from 1980 to 2013.
 >
 >**Number of Rows:** 2122
 >
 >**Number of Columns:** 9

-**[Renewable Energy Data](https://data.worldbank.org/indicator/eg.fec.rnew.zs):** shows the percentage of energy production in any given country
+**[Renewable Energy Data](https://data.worldbank.org/indicator/eg.fec.rnew.zs):** shows the percentage of energy production in any given country.
+Will be used for Question 3.
 >**Source:** the World Bank, the International Energy Agency, and the Energy Sector Management Assistance Program.
 These organizations track the number of renewable energy power plants, total investment in green energy, etc.
 >
 >**Number of Rows:** 264